mgoegel/EC1834-XT-IDE/README.md

-# XT-IDE 8-Bit IDE Controller
+# XT-IDE 8-Bit IDE Controller for Robotron EC1834

+This is a modified version of the original Glitchworks XT-IDE rev 4 controller.

+The ISA edge connector is replaced with DIN 41612 connector, used by the Robotron EC1834 PC.

+Also the layout of the PCB was modified, to fit the mounting height.

+Modification was done by Mario Goegel.

 [Glitch Works](http://www.glitchwrks.com/) continuing extension of the XT-IDE rev 2 ISA controller.
 This board, when used with a custom BIOS like the XT-IDE Universal BIOS, allows the use of modern 16-bit IDE devices on the 8-bit ISA bus.